puppeteer/puppeteer/README.md

 # or "npm i puppeteer"
 ```

-> **Note**: When you install Puppeteer, it downloads a recent version of Chromium (~71Mb) that is guaranteed to work with the API.
+> **Note**: When you install Puppeteer, it downloads a recent version of Chromium (~71Mb Mac, ~90Mb Linux) that is guaranteed to work with the API.
 However, you can [tell Puppeteer to use any Chromium executable](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#new-browseroptions) installed on the machine.

 ### Usage